reaskearth/parametrics/wind_at_location/README.md

-# Reask API Wind At Location (WaL) Hazard Data
+# Reask Historical and Probabilistic Wind At Location (WaL) Data

-This repository contains R scripts that retrieve location-level wind event data via the Reask API, process the responses to extract key metrics, construct a pivot table, and save the results in CSV and Parquet formats.
-The repository also includes a sample authentication file and a sample `locations.csv` file.
+This repository contains R scripts that retrieve location-level wind event data via the Reask API, process the responses to extract event data, construct a pivot table, and save the results in CSV and Parquet formats.
+The repository also contains an authentication file to be completed with your personal credentials, and a sample `locations.csv` file.

-A project file (`.Rproj`) is included.
-When opened in RStudio, it will automatically set the working directory to the repository folder, ensuring that relative paths work correctly.
+To do in short:
+- Clone or download this repo.
+- Install R and RStudio.
+- Open the project file `.Rproj` in RStudio.
+- Open the `API_Authentication.r` script and enter your personal credentials.
+- Open and run the script `API_WaL_Master.r`.

 ---

 ## Overview

+- **API_WaL_Master.r:**
+  Master file to set the hazard parameters and run both the Metryc and DeepCyc queries.
+- **API_metryc_tcwinds_events.r:**
+  Retrieves historical data from the Reask API based on DeepCyc.
-- **API_deepcyc_tcwinds_events.R:**
+- **API_deepcyc_tcwinds_events.r:**
-  Retrieves data from the Reask API, applies filtering, and builds a pivot table.
+  Retrieves probabilistic data from the Reask API based on DeepCyc.
-- **API_Authentication.R:**
+- **API_Authentication.r:**
-  Authenticates with the Reask API using your credentials and sets up request headers.
+  Authenticates with the Reask API using your credentials.
 - **locations.csv:**
-  A sample CSV file containing location data (latitude, longitude, and an ID).
-Modify this file with your actual locations.
+  A sample CSV file containing location data (id, lat, lon, and limit).
+Modify this file with your actual locations. lat and lon must be included, id and limit is not required.
 - **Output Files:**
   The processed results and meta data are saved as CSV and Parquet files.
 - **API_WaL.Rproj:**